 A Comparison of Orangetheory vs Crossfit

 Wondering what the difference is between Orangetheory and Crossfit?
-We compare these two trainings and break down their similarities and differences so that you can learn the key points of Orangetheory vs Crossfit.
+So, we compare these two trainings and break down their similarities and differences so that you can learn the key points of Orangetheory vs Crossfit.
 As you probably know, working out is important to your health because it works to lower your risks of developing a heart attack and lower the cholesterol levels of your blood.
-Working out can also lower the pressure of the blood and minimize your risk of developing type 2 diabetes alongside other forms of cancer.
+Working out can also lower blood pressure and minimize risk of cancer!

 So, let’s have a look at orangetheory vs crossfit.